petermr/openVirus/dictionaries/country/country_dict.md

 `amidict -v --dictionary country --directory country --input country.txt create --informat list --outformats xml,html` (here --directory specifies the output directory)

 3. The output directory contains 2 files in xml and html format.
+Number of countries in the text file used as input: *249* ; Number of entries in the output dictionary: *249*

 4. There were, however, multiple parse errors and a lot of debugging may be required eg:
 ```